The Modern Resume Common Mistakes and Myths

 • 01

 The Space Waster Get rid of this phrase to free up the bottom of your page.
-Use that space for a "Top Accomplishments" or "Key Skills" area that truly shows recruiters what you can do.
+Use that space for a "Top Accomplishments" or "Key Skills" area that shows recruiters what you can do.

 • 02